Tutorial: Generate an Occupancy Map for Navigation

 1. Make sure you complete Visualization Setup.
 Open Foxglove Studio on your remote machine, open the nova_carter_navigation.json layout file downloaded in the previous step.

-You should already see a visualization of the part of the map that is in close proximity to the robot.
+Verify that you see a visualization of the part of the map that is in close proximity to the robot.

 foxglove_mapping

-Get the name of the docker container by running
+Get the name of the Docker container by running:

 docker ps

-Then attach to the docker container with the following command.
+Then attach to the Docker container with the following command.
 Make sure to replace <name-of-docker-container> with the name found above.

 docker exec -it <name-of-docker-container> /bin/bash